Scheduled Worry

 Won’t worrying on purpose just make me more anxious?

-Imagine your personal trainer told you to lift some weights.
+Imagine your personal trainer recommended you start lifting weights.

 Lift weights… Won’t that just make me weaker and more tired?